ollien/twine/docs/twine.md

 to let these pile up in the process mailbox, or you can consume unbounded amounts of memory.**

-By default, Twine will print the different outcomes of the functions it traces, including return values, thrown/caught exceptions, and process crashes/termination.
-In order to do this, Twine must wait for the function to produce an outcome.
-If you would rather not wait for an outcome to occur, or are only interested in the call itself, you can pass `ignore_outcome: true` to `print_calls`/`recv_calls`.
+By default, Twine will print that the call itself occurred, and not information about its outcome (return values, thrown/caught exceptions, and process crashes/termination).
+If you would like to display these outcomes `ignore_outcome: false` to `print_calls`/`recv_calls`.
+In order to do this, Twine must wait for the function to produce an outcome, so be aware that your calls may not show instantaneously.
+Twine will also incur a memory penalty, as it must keep a copy of your function arguments.

 ### Tracing All Calls To A Function